 WordPress.org is for bloggers looking to self-host their own site and I highly recommend it.
 Users can install it via their hosting service and make use of much more functionality than the dot com option.
 This includes complete customization over your website, a massive library of free WordPress themes, along with thousands of plugins to add elements such as optin forms, social sharing buttons and much more.

 2 – Blogger

 Another blogging platform you’ve probably heard of, Blogger is Google’s version of blogging on the web.
 The blogger service is free with optional premium extras such as your own domain name.
-It allows you to use many of the free apps that Google offer such as Feedburner and Networked Blogs, while giving you control over how your blog looks.
+It allows you to use many of the free apps that Google offer such as Feedburner and Networked Blogs while giving you control over how your blog looks.

-Blogger’s interface is pretty straight forward to use, however lacks the functionality that a WordPress blog offers.
-If you’re after something easy to use, straight out of the box however, it’s a good place to start.
-But you’ll want to have a self-hosted blog in the near future, so it may be better to just start with the other options.
+Blogger’s interface is pretty straightforward to use, however, lacks the functionality that a WordPress blog offers.
+If you’re after something easy to use, straight out of the box, however, it’s a good place to start.
+But you’ll want to have a self-hosted blog in the near future so it may be better to just start with the other options.

 3 – Squarespace

-Squarespace is relatively new to the blogosphere, however its influence is steadily growing rapidly.
+Squarespace is relatively new to the blogosphere, however, its influence is steadily growing rapidly.
 Rather than letting you get on with the work of updating and fiddling around with your blog settings, Squarespace offers a complete package including:

 - And 24/7 Support

 They offer a range of beautiful designs for your website, all of which are optimized for mobile devices and included in your package.
-They’re probably some of the most beautiful designs I've seen for a site!
+They’re probably some of the most beautiful designs I've seen on a site!